Skip to main content

 Dyslexia Services

 Dyslexia is a specific learning disability that is neurological in origin.
 It is characterized by difficulties with accurate and/or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”
 Students suspected of having dyslexia are identified through a formal evaluation process in Brownfield ISD through a Full Individual Initial Evaluation, (FIIE), under IDEA.
 (2021 Update Dyslexia Handbook).
 Following the completion of the evaluation, a written report is generated and reviewed by the ARD Committee.
-Independant education evaluations for dyslexia will be considered.
+Independent education evaluations for dyslexia will be considered.

 Elementary and Secondary campuses offer a continuum of services for students with dyslexia.
 Some students may only require instructional accommodation through IDEA, others may need direct intensive instruction in reading, and others may require the much more intensive supports and services of special education.
-Because dyslexia ranges from very mild to very severe, it is crucial that individual needs are considered when planning for student success.
+Because dyslexia ranges from very mild to severe, it is crucial that individual needs are considered when planning for student success.

 Information about IDEA, Dyslexia, MTSS, and 504: